una/personal-goals/happy-moments/2016_happy-moments.md

 10/31/2016
 ---
 Happy Halloween!
 I didn't really have a Halloween this year, but thats okay :P It was worth it to go to Mixin.
 I spent today getting my life back together basically.
 That means I'm back to healthy eating and recording and drinking way too much water.
 Its good.

+11/01/2016
+---
+I'm getting really excited to move to NYC.
+I keep thinking about where I am in life and how I have no idea whats going to happen next and it feels good.
+Scary but good :)

+11/02/2016
+---
+Rogie made me the COOLEST/CUTEST unicorn avatar!
+I love it so much!
+Going to use it for everything now :) Ahh yay!

+11/03/2016
+---
+Today in the mail I got an Amazon IOT button shipped to me.
+I was confused at first, but then realized what it was and it really made me smile.
+Alex programmed it for me to send me puppy pictures or individual happy moments (how meta) when clicked :) He even packaged it up to say "Hello Una" and instructions on getting started.
+It was very cute.

+11/04/2016
+---
+Flying into Berlin today!
+I spent the day in DC and got lunch with Vicki at WAPO on their rooftop lounge.
+The place is really awesome.
+It has a great view over the city and of the Washington Monument, and we even saw Air Force One fly in!
+Catching up with Vicki was really really nice :)

+11/05/2016
+---
+Tonight I went pretty hard in Berlin (despite flying in today).
+I got dinner with a bunch of people at the Bird which was amazeee burgers, and then we started finding spots to drink.
+From the hotel bar to this small speakeasy/club-thing with a weird dragon/elf bust hanging off the wall and 80's music, I stayed out till 6 AM with a few people from Beyond Tellerrand.
+It was definitely a ton of fun, and a lot of different drinks were drank.
+And sleep needed to be had :P

+11/06/2016
+---
+Today was so much fun.
+Despite waking up hungover, the breakfast at this hotel gave me life (it's amazing and there are mimosas!).
+I went to the spy museum with Gillian here in Berlin and it was really cool!
+I failed hard at the laser maze but learned a ton about espionage and was really impressed by some tiny cameras.
+On the way we stopped by this Mars ad for a Nat Geo program and did this upside-down spinny thing, too.